 - If you have any questions, please contact me via my Voicemail or Contact page.

 My primary microphone is the Rode Procaster.
+There are currently two in the studio.
 This mic is a dynamic microphone made of all-metal construction.This XLR microphone can compete with other microphones that cost hundreds of dollars more.
 I have this mic mounted on a Rode PSM1 shock mount and although the mic has a build-in pop-filter, I use a Rode WS2 windscreen.
 There isn’t a “Magic Microphone” that can be the master of all sounds and voices.
 I just feel that this mic is good for my voice and helps me do what I need to do very well.

 When I am at home or on the road, I use an Audio-Technica ATR2100USB / XLR cardioid dynamic microphone.
 This is a durable “low-cost” mic that adds a big punch with low noise to any announcer’s voice.
 The mic also has a headphone jack to monitor the sound going into the mic.
 The frequency response is smooth.
 The cardioid pattern helps reduce undesired noise while improving isolation of desired sources.